Administration

 Here you can click the toggle switch next to Generate catalog suggestions for this object type during modeling to define whether catalog suggestions should be generated automatically during modeling.
 The selected behavior only applies to newly created objects and is displayed as a subtitle of the button.

-For example, if you deactivate the “Application” catalog object, applications will no longer be displayed as a suggestions in the catalog during modeling.
+For example, if you deactivate the “Application” catalog object, applications will no longer be displayed as suggestions in the catalog during modeling.
 However, you can still manually create them in the catalog and reuse them in the diagram.

 Hint